Sijumary/voice-intent-sentiment-analysis/README.md

-# voice-intent-sentiment-analysis
 # voice-intent-sentiment-analyzer

-A step-by-step GitHub-ready project scaffold to analyze call / voice recordings using a voice LLM (e.g., Gemini Voice).
+A step-by-step GitHub-ready project scaffold to analyze call/voice recordings using a voice LLM (e.g., Gemini Voice).
 The project transcribes audio, performs speaker diarization (optional), and runs an intent/tone/sentiment extraction pipeline producing structured JSON and a small dashboard.

 ---